xfouloux/TraktToPlex/README.md

 ### TRAKT
-You need to create an API App on trakt website first at https://trakt.tv/oauth/applications/new
+You need to create an API App on trakt website first at https://trakt.tv/oauth/applications/new Only important field is Redirect uri, which should be http://localhost:80/Home/TraktReturn (modify hostname and port for your own needs.
+Localhost works perfectly fine for development)

+### docker
 Here are some example snippets to help you get started creating a container.

-### docker

 ```
 docker create \